openeemeter/caltrack/data-prep/README.md

 A number of cleaning steps are necessary to use the raw data.

+### Project Filtering

+- Filter out any projects for which there is not an `sa_id` found in the cross reference files for either `Electric Service ID` or `Gas Service ID`

 ### *Deduplication*

 - If a home appears multiple times within a project database, and the project dates are the same the most complete record for that home will be the record used in CalTRACK